Darrell Keith Rich

-Darrell Keith Rich (February 14, 1955 – March 15, 2000), known as The Hilltop Rapist, was an American serial killer who murdered three women and an 11-year-old girl in Redding, California between June and August 1978.
+Darrell Keith Rich (February 14, 1955 – March 15, 2000), known as The Hilltop Rapist, was an American serial killer and serial rapist who murdered three women and an 11-year-old girl in Redding, California between June and August 1978.
+He raped five more women and injured another during the same timeframe.
 He was sentenced to death in California in 1981 for two of the murders and was executed in 2000 at San Quentin State Prison by lethal injection.

 Early life

 Rich was born on February 14, 1955, in California.
-His blood ancestry was 1/4 Cherokee.
-He was adopted into a family where his mother was domineering.
-She looked after other children as a job, which caused Rich to resent her.
+Through his biological father, Rich was 1/4 Cherokee.
+Early in his childhood, Rich was adopted by a Mormon family in Cottonwood, California.
+His mother was described as domineering and looked after other children as a job, which caused Rich to resent her.
 He performed poorly in grammar school and was held back a grade.
 As such, he was referred to the school psychologist, who was concerned that Rich could become violent in the future; however, he received no treatment.
+Following the divorce of his adoptive parents, Rich began drinking alcohol.
 At age 15, he showed suicidal behavior after his parents divorced.
 Rich then began living with his mother in Southern California but later returned to Northern California to live with his father.
 He was suspended from school for fighting.

-At age 17, Rich went hunting after a fight with his girlfriend and shot himself in the chest, attempting suicide.
+At age 17, Rich went hunting after a fight with his girlfriend and shot himself in the chest in an attempted suicide.
 He also shot over a police car in an attempt at suicide by cop.
-A psychiatric evaluation determined Rich was suicidal and needed immediate treatment; however, he rejected offers for therapy.
-In the following years, Rich continued to get in trouble and was arrested for DUI and road rage.
+He was arrested for assault with a deadly weapon and sent to the California Youth Authority, where a psychiatric evaluation determined Rich was suicidal and needed immediate treatment; however, he rejected offers for therapy.
+After his release from juvenile detention in late 1975, Rich married his girlfriend and had a child with her.
+In April 1976, Rich was injured in a single-car collision, after which he began physically and verbally abusing his wife.
+The couple separated several times over the two years, during which time was arrested for DUI and road rage.
 He also attacked another person with a tire iron.